 ValueError: too many values to unpack (expected 2)

-There’s a way to tell Python to split the string returned by the input function into a number of values that matches the number of variables, in this case, two.
+There’s a way to tell Python to split the string returned by the input function into values that match the number of variables, in this case, two.

 Here is the generic syntax for the split() method that allows to do that: